 How to Paint a Dark DIY Photography Background

 I often add some lighter spots to my dark backgrounds.
 For example, shades of blue on a black surface.
 This gives the finished image a very natural feeling.

 Even the empty areas have an interesting texture.
 This keeps the viewer engaged while their eyes move from one point of interest to another.

 To do that, paint your background with a color you like (for example, take black as a base color).
 While it’s still wet, add some spots of another, lighter, color (I prefer dark shades of blue).

 Place some color spots here and there.
 Merge the colors together, trying to retouch the edges.
 Don’t mix them into a uniform color.

 I recommend using sponges for that instead of paintbrushes.
 This way you won’t get the specific texture with stripes that paintbrushes tend to produce.

 It’s also much easier to control the process of merging colors together.
 Make sure you wear gloves.
-That way you won’t have to wash paint from your hands and from under nails.
+That way you won’t have to wash the paint from your hands and nails.